For Providers

 Behavioral Health Providers

-NC-PAL is primarily focused on serving primary care practices and their providers to address mental health in the primary care setting.
+NC-PAL primarily focuses on serving primary care practices and their providers to address mental health in the primary care setting.
 Behavioral health providers may also call and enroll in NC-PAL for guidance with resource support.

 NC-PAL offers a range of educational opportunities for providers and practices.
-We offer virtual trainings and didactic lectures on a variety of behavioral health topics.
-For more information, check out the Resources tab!
+We offer virtual training and didactic lectures on various behavioral health topics.